frameseq/frameseq/README.markdown

 For instance, you mau want to filter predictions from a gene finder to remove potential false positives.
 To do this, you type:

-	| ?- filter(PredictionsFile,TrainingDataFile,FilteredPredictionsFile).
+	| ?- filter(TrainingDataFile,PredictionsFile,FilteredPredictionsFile).

 where,

-- *PredictionsFile* points to a file in Prolog format, which contains all of the predictions from the gene finder.
-In scripts, you will found genemark_to_prolog which converts a report in the format producted by genemark to the expected Prolog format.
 - *TrainingDataFile* points to a file with training data.
 Typically, this is derived from a GenBank PTT file or similar.
   In the scripts directory there is a Prolog file, ptt_to_prolog.pl, which can be used to convert a PTT file to a Prolog file of the right format.
+- *PredictionsFile* points to a file in Prolog format, which contains all of the predictions from the gene finder.
+In scripts, you will found genemark_to_prolog which converts a report in the format producted by genemark to the expected Prolog format.
 - *FilteredPredictionsFile* points to a filename where the results of running the model (a subset of the originally predicted genes) will be written to.